rgregg/community/STEERING-COMMITTEE.md

    [knative-steering@googlegroups.com](mailto:knative-steering@googlegroups.com).
    This is a private discussion list to which all members of the committee have access.
-2. Open an issue on a knative repository and indicate that you would like attention from the steering committee.
+2. Open an issue on a knative community repo.

 ---